 Baptism is the Sacrament which brings us into the Body of Christ and allows us to participate in the life of the Church.
 The Catholic Catechism tells us that Baptism may only be administered to a person who has never been previously baptized.

 Baptism of infants is a blessed tradition of the Catholic Church and it’s asked that children be Baptized as soon after birth as possible.
 This ensures the child becoming of God’s graces and provides the first sacrament to the baby after birth.
 A Baptismal class is required for all first-time parents.
-Classes are held at 7:00pm in the library at Mary Help of Christians following Tuesday evening Mass and are presented by Dan Kahlig.
+Classes start around 7:45pm in the library at Mary Help of Christians following Tuesday evening Mass and are presented by Dan Kahlig.